 SketchUp Pro Training class overview

-GeniusDV's SketchUp training class makes 3D modeling easy for anyone to learn.
-After attending our SketchUp class you'll be able to use the software to work under real-world time constraints.
+GeniusDV's SketchUp training services makes 3D modeling easy for anyone to learn.
+After attending a SketchUp training class you'll be able to use the software to work under real-world time constraints.
 From broadcasters to architects and engineers, virtually every industry uses SketchUp to model and animate 3D objects and environments.

 Show what a new building would look like on a real map.
 Recreate and fly through the scene of an accident.
 Visualize your set before you build it-complete with simulated weather conditions for the day of your shoot.
 And get a head start with Google's 3D Warehouse, which is full of pre-built models of famous buildings and common objects.